-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Radicalisation1 refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

-Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts and electronic system.
+Terrorism2 is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts and electronic system.
 The use of threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

-The Counter-Terrorism and Security Act, 2015, places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their

-&lt;sup>4 As defined in the Government's Counter Extremism Strategy functions, to have due regard to the need to prevent people from being drawn into terrorism "the Prevent duty
+The Counter-Terrorism and Security Act, 2015, places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism "the Prevent duty